wilkgr76/chat_c/README.md

 * p (pink)

 ## Example
-Example: If the player chats "g Thank you wilkgr", then other players will see "<you> Thank you wilkgr", where "Thank you wilkgr" is green.
+If the player chats "g Thank you wilkgr", then other players will see "<you>```diff +Thank you wilkgr111" and the message itself will be green.
 Now that I've explained it, it sounds complicated.
 It isn't - just try it!